davidelan/psychology-test/README.md

 ## Introduction

-In this project, the user is asked to enter their name and then after a short greeting, they are asked to choose between a short (GAD-7, 7 questions) and a longer (SAS-20, 20 questions).
+In this project, the user is asked to enter their name and then after a short greeting, they are asked to choose between a short (GAD-7, 7 questions) and a longer (SAS-20, 20 questions) questionnaire.
 Both questionnaires are meant to be a self assessment about the individual level of anxiety.
 After answering all questions the score and a its brief description is presented.
 At this point the user can choose to get an advice according to their score.
 Whether the user decides to get the advice or not, the program asks if they would like to redo one of the questionnaires.
-When the the answer to this question is "no" the program is exited.
+When the answer to this question is "no" the program is exited.

 ## Project